BenWiederhake/spread/README.md

 Personally, I deal with this using the "profile" concept:
 - The "default" profile to cover most of my home directory, specifically all the small (< 2 GiB), fast-changing stuff like my workspace, browser settings, mails; and:
-- The "large" profile to cover the rest of my home directory, specifically all the large, slow-changing stuff like music, camera folder, data collections.
+- The "large" profile to cover the rest of my home directory, specifically all the large, slow-changing stuff like music, camera folder, data collections, archives.

 This way, the "default" profile runs in a rather fast, near-atomic fashion, and I can probably deal with the fallout easily.
 Most importantly, rescanning the large stuff can be done separately at a different time.

 ### Things that should go on your crontab

-Make a backup, if the server is up: `restic-run-backup default`
+Make a backup (no-op if server is down): `restic-run-backup default`

 Check that the last backup wasn't too long ago: `restic-check-age default`

-For example, here are my (future?) crontab entries:
+For example, here are my crontab entries:
 ```
 19-59/20 * * * * /usr/local/bin/restic-run-backup default
 16 6 * * * /usr/local/bin/restic-check-age default